HitkoDev/breeze/readme.txt

 = Does it work with all hosting providers? =

-Breeze is in Beta phase and has not yet been tested on hosting providers other than Cloudways.
-However, major Breeze options such as Gzip, browser cache, minification, grouping, database optimization.
-CDN integration will work as expected on other hosting providers.
+Breeze has been tested to work with all major hosting providers.
+In addition, major Breeze options such as Gzip, browser cache, minification, grouping, database optimization.
+CDN integration will work as expected on all hosting providers.

 = Where can I get support for Breeze? =